azdanov/design-sandbox/README.md

 Examples are adapted from the wonderful book [Refactoring UI](https://refactoringui.com/book/).

-## Complex Form
+## Settings

-A form that can be seen in almost every cornet of the web.
+A complex form that can be seen in almost every cornet of the web.
 [View Settings Demo](https://design-sandbox.netlify.com/settings).

 | Desktop                                                                                                                         | Mobile                                                                                                                              |
 | ------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------- |